Oyebamiji-Micheal/Codeforces/README.md

-# Codeforces
+# Practicing Data Structures and Algorithms with Codeforces
-Practicing Algorithms and Data Structures with Codeforces
+A more descriptive readme will be added soon